nanvel/blog/2020/07/ruby.md

 Similar to class but can not be instantiated and can not be subclassed.

 Modules are used as namespaces and as mixins.
-If a module defines instance methods instead of the class methods, those instance methods can be mixed in to other classes.
+If a module defines instance methods instead of the class methods, those instance methods can be mixed into other classes.

 ```ruby
 class MyCls